deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 | ValidValueReference | 0..1        | Complex | References to externally defined value sets and ranges (only for inputs)     |
 +---------------------+-------------+---------+------------------------------------------------------------------------------+

-These options basically define the metadata that the WPS publishes to clients.
+These options basically define metadata that the WPS publishes to clients.
 For the sub-options of the ``AllowedValues`` and ``ValidValueReference`` options, please refer to the `WPS 1.0.0 specification <http://www.opengeospatial.org/standards/wps>`_ or the XML schema for the Java process provider configuration format (http://schemas.deegree.org/processes/java/3.0.0/java.xsd).

 In order to work with a ``LiteralInput`` parameter in the Processlet code, the corresponding Java type offers the following methods: